eberban/eberban/.ai/notes/07-tooling-plan.md

      backends: formula printer in the refgram notation, finite-model evaluator.
    - Constructs without settled semantics produce an explicit unsupported node, never a guess:
      `ze` across definitions, cross-sentence context updates beyond `an`, speaker change.
+   - mia, on `an`: "non deterministic is what matches the most the idea. but as a first step we could only support unique, with a note stating the intent".
+The evaluator reports an error when `an Q` admits zero or several contexts.
+   - mia, on recursion: the evaluator "could add extra shortcuts/special handling of some concepts to shortcircuit the problematic infinite" cases; shortcuts refine unknown only.
    - Test format: world fixture (atoms, fact tables per undefined root, context fields) plus cases `text` → `true | false | unknown`.
 3. **Dictionary lint** (implemented). mia: "why not". `web/src/shared/dict-lint.js`, run by